 - ¾ cup brown sugar (135g)

 - 1 large egg

-These Pumpkin Cream Cheese Cookies are soft with a cake-like texture.
-Two should be sufficient to satisfy any pumpkin craving. 😉 The rest should be refrigerated if not eaten within a day.
+These cookies are soft with a cake-like texture.
+You only need two to satisfy any pumpkin craving. 😉 Refrigerated the rest if not eaten within a day.